Although building an effective member engagement strategy to keep members engaged can feel challenging, it’s not as complicated as it may seem.

 - Online member portal.
 Provide a space for members to connect with others in their community.
 This should be a social media-like platform where members can post content, comment on each other’s posts, and directly message one another.

 - Community message board.
-Members can actively engage with each other through forums, collaborate on files, and comment on each other’s ideas.
+Members can actively engage with each other through forums, collaborate on documents, and comment on each other’s ideas.

 - Learning management system.
 With an LMS, you can offer online courses for members to further their education and gain certifications.